Header

 }

-In practice, you’d probably either give this component a name that signifies it’s only for in-page links, or maybe you’d only add the event listener if to starts with #.
+This is a simplified example to illustrate the concept in React.
+In a real-world application using e.g. React Router or Next.js, you would typically use their built-in components and not manually call history.pushState, or maybe you’d give this component a name that signifies it’s only for in-page links, or only add the event listener if to starts with # etc.

 We could potentially avoid any JS and instead add scroll-behavior: smooth; to the root CSS somewhere.
-This would be very nice if it could target only anchor clicks, but unfortunately it targets everything, including in-page searching, which is no good.
+This would be very nice if it could target only anchor clicks, but unfortunately it targets all programmatic scrolling, including in-page searching (like Ctrl/Cmd + F), which can be really irritating.

 A bit overwrought, but if you’re anything like former Colman, this is the type of tutorial works best.
 Hopefully now your own readers can enjoy the benefits of default in-page behaviour, along with some nice scrolling.